The Chronicles

 This is a space in the multiverse—an epic story that makes our current view of space, time, and similar worlds irrelevant.

-In this realm, Walking Cavapoos evolved over thousands of years.
-They stemmed from pets, but underwent a miraculous evolutionary growth triggered by a race similar to humans—superior beings who, with the irrelevance of space and time, can be anywhere at any moment.
+In this realm, the Walking Cavapoos evolved over thousands of years.
+They stemmed from pets but underwent a miraculous evolutionary growth triggered by a race similar to humans—superior beings who, with the irrelevance of space and time, can be anywhere at any moment.

 The "Original" Walking Cavapoo is somewhat of an oxymoron.
 He came with flaws, but his determination and will formed patterns that others copied, weeding out bad habits over the centuries.
-This created a collective consciousness—some of it dependent on vast knowledge bases, and some shrouded in the mystery of how we got here.
+This created a collective consciousness—partially dependent on vast knowledge bases, and partially shrouded in the mystery of how we arrived here.

 Edition I Koji